1492 - Native Population

 In 1513, Juan Ponce de Leon landed near what would become St. Augustine He claimed Eastern North America for the Spanish crown and gave it the name La Florida, because it was the season of Pascua Florida ("Flowery Easter") and because much of the native vegetation was in bloom.

 Ponce de Leon was treated better by the Florida Natives on his first trip in 1513 than he was on his second voyage in 1521.
 It was reported that the Native Americans screamed Spanish words at Ponce de Leon on his second trip.
-This leads to claims that they had previous encounters with the Spanish slavers who were visiting the Americas as early as 1502.
-It is generally assumed that Spanish slave ships had also visited the Florida coast in between De Leon's voyages and had caused tension between the groups.
+This leads to claims that they had previous encounters with the Spanish slave ships who had visited the Florida coast in between De Leon's voyages and had caused tension between the groups.

 In 1528, the Panfilo de Narvaez expedition landed at Tampa Bay and explored the western portion of the Timucua territory.